Sequent calculus: Hilbert-style deduction systems

 where $B$ is any formula of first-order logic (or whatever logic the deduction system applies to, e.g., propositional calculus or a higher-order logic or a modal logic).
-The theorems are those formulae that appear as the concluding judgment in a valid proof.
-A Hilbert-style system needs no distinction between formulae and judgments; we make one here solely for comparison with the cases that follow.
+The theorems are those formulas that appear as the concluding judgment in a valid proof.
+A Hilbert-style system needs no distinction between formulas and judgments; we make one here solely for comparison with the cases that follow.

 The price paid for the simple syntax of a Hilbert-style system is that complete formal proofs tend to get extremely long.
 Concrete arguments about proofs in such a system almost always appeal to the deduction theorem.
 This leads to the idea of including the deduction theorem as a formal rule in the system, which happens in natural deduction.